jussisallinen/webapp/README.md

 - ALB redirecting traffic from 80 (HTTP) to 443 (HTTPS).
 - Bastion and backend instances using AWS Auto Scaling Groups.
 - Auto Scaling Group distributes instances to 3 Availability Zones in eu-central-1 (Frankfurt) by default.
+- Auto Scaling Group events are subscribed to SNS topic and sent to a Slack channel with Lambda function using the Slack incoming webhooks API.

 ## Usage
 Set following environment variables prior to running ```ansible-playbook deploy.yml```: